 Even though I work in a hospital, I do not turn to medication to treat or prevent illness in my family.
 In fact, my children have never even had antibiotics!
 In my granola mama journey to achieve optimum health for my babies, I have focused more-so on prevention and it seems to have paid off with some very healthy little ones.
 This flu season has hit…HARD.
 I see it both at work and out in the community.
-I decided to take action and keep it out of my home.
-I came across this recipe for Elderberry syrup and just had to make it immediately!
+I decided to take action and keep it out of my home by whipping up some homemade Elderberry Syrup!

 Why is elderberry syrup healthy?
 Because elderberries….